Mud fever is frustratingly common in wet weather and treatment is not simple.

 Keeping the skin clean and dry is the basis of treating the condition.
 This may only be possible if the horse is removed from the wet and mud and kept stabled for some time.

 More specific treatment has to penetrate the causal organisms under the scabs, so these must be lifted and removed at the start.
-The animal will often need to be sedated for this, as it can be very painful.
+The horse may need to be sedated for this, as it can be very painful.
 Some of the tougher scabs may need soaking or poulticing first to soften them, before they can be peeled away.

-Likewise, bandaging an affected limb can be a good way of keeping it clean and dry, but only if the skin has been properly dealt with beforehand, and the correct bandaging technique is used.
-Bandaging that’s too tight or has moisture trapped underneath can allow an infection to flare up again.
+Likewise, bandaging an affected limb can be a good way of keeping it clean and dry, but only if the skin has been properly prepared with beforehand, and the correct bandaging technique is used.
+Bandaging that’s too tight or has moisture trapped underneath can encourage an infection to flare up again.

 This whole process may need to be repeated several times, and in bad cases a full recovery can take many weeks.

-The use of antibiotics and anti-inflammatories will depend on the individual case.
-But, in general, they are of secondary importance to correct management.
+The use of antibiotics and anti-inflammatories will depend on the individual case and will need to be administered responsibly.